-The BPMN Business Process Diagram is useful for modeling business processes that form part of a process hierarchy.
+The BPMN Business Process diagram is useful for modeling business processes that form part of a process hierarchy.
 Enterprise Architect allows the modeler to define a decomposition of processes that can be drilled down to from a higher level.
 It allows a modeler to document the business process including the way a process starts, what work is performed and how it ends.
 Gateways and connecting lines determine the sequence of activities.
-The Business Process Diagram is emerging as an important standard for modeling business processes.
+The Business Process diagram is emerging as an important standard for modeling business processes.

 Learn More: Business Process Diagram

 The Specification Manager is the primary tool for working with text based elements such as Features, Requirements and Components.
-These and other elements can be created directly in the Specification Manager and their name and descriptive text can be added in a compelling Word Processor or Spreadsheet like format.
+These and other elements can be created directly in the Specification Manager and their name and descriptive text can be added in a compelling Word Processor or Spreadsheet format.
 Other built-in properties such as status, version and phase can be managed directly in the columns of the Specification Manager and where property lists are available these can be chosen or changed from drop down lists.
 Additional properties in the form of Tagged Values can also be managed from within the Specification Manager.
 The Specification Manager will reflect the hierarchical structure of elements and can use level numbering if this has been turned on.

 Learn More: Specification Manager